cedana/cedana-helm-charts/metrics/README.md

 ```

 ## Vector Installation
 Vector will help us push the scraped prometheus metrics to our remote s3 bucket.
-You will have to configure s3 credentials in values.yaml
+You will have to give pod identity access to vector service account for the s3 access.

 To install vector statefulset run the following
 ```